 Since a good portion of our time was spent figuring out the signals and data points of our target accounts, we honestly ran out of time to make sure we were finding the right people to target as well.

 Luckily the RollWorks platform is cookie-based so it can find and target the people within the accounts after we’ve chosen them.
 If you’re using other (IP-based) ABM providers this might be something you need to consider.
-We ended up using our lead locator product to target key contacts at the companies on our target account list.
+We ended up using our own domain targeting product to target key contacts at the companies on our target account list.

 My recommendation is to figure out your key personas within your target accounts and identify at least three key personas that have an influence on who buys your product.
 You’ll want to work through what are the key needs, pains, conflicts, goals, and desires of each persona.
 This is honestly some good old fashioned marketing work and it really helps to outline the content needed to educate and move those key personas through the buying decision.